modelop/modelop.github.io/Getting Started/Conform and Deploy a Model/index.md

 }
 ```

-We will save the that one as xgboost_iris_output.avsc.
+We will save the that one as `library/schemas/xgboost_iris_output.avsc`.

 And now we will add our schemas to Model Manage using the following commands:

 `fastscore schema add xgboost_iris_input library/schemas/xgboost_iris_input.avsc`
 `fastscore schema add xgboost_iris_output library/schemas/xgboost_iris_output.avsc`

+To test these schemas, we can verify them against the sample data:

+`fastscore schema verify <schema-name> <sample-data-file>`
+`fastscore schema verify xgboost_iris_input library/scripts/xgboost_iris_inputs.jsons`

 ## <a name="model-execution-script"></a>3.
 Model Execution Script
 Next, we're going to define the Model Execution Script, which will determine how the model predicts our output from the input data.
 This will be the key piece that pulls together and calls the other portions of our deployment package.